18-19 February, Singapore

 • 10:30-11:00 - Coffee Break

-• 11:00-12:30 - Panel 4: Cooperation with relevant instruments, frameworks and bodies under the BBNJ Agreement
+• 11:00-12:30 - Panel 4: Cooperation with Relevant Instruments, Frameworks and Bodies (IFBs) under the BBNJ Agreement

 Discussing the interaction of the BBNJ COP with relevant IFBs; how IFBs may apply to activities in areas beyond national jurisdiction and contribute to implementation of the BBNJ Agreement; cooperation and coordination among relevant IFBs; and how IFBs work in concert with UNCLOS and the BBNJ Agreement.